wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 Cannot be accessed from unprivileged context (not content-accessible).
 Will throw a DOM security error if called without chrome privileges.

-@param aDisable  If true, disable all non synthetic test mouse events
-              on all windows.
-Otherwise, enable them.

 #### Parameters ####